Last Updated on May 9, 2022

 this post contains affiliate links for more information please see my disclosure page.

-Not to mention millions of gold miners earn low wages in hazardous working conditions.
+In addition to the destructive mining practices involved, there are millions of gold miners earning low wages in hazardous working conditions.
+How can we support that?

-The good news?
-You don’t have to give up wearing jewelry to be eco-friendly!
+The good news!
+You don’t have to give up wearing jewelry!
+Instead, swap to these beautiful eco friendly jewelry brands!

-There are plenty of amazing, ethical and sustainable jewelry brands out there.
+There are plenty of amazing, ethical, and sustainable jewelry brands to choose from.

-You can imagine the kind of havoc this causes for coral reefs and other ocean life.
+All of the waste dumping wreaks havoc to the coral reefs and other ocean life.

-One top of the that, the Amazon rainforest is being slashed and burned to make way for unsustainable metal mines.
+On top of that, the Amazon rainforest is being slashed and burned to make way for unsustainable metal mines.

 When mining for precious metals mercury is often used to extract gold from rock and sediment.